Native American Indian Spa Treatments

 Chokecherry

-For the Native Indians who roamed the North American plains, the chokecherry provided vitamins and a sweet-tart flavor.
-These luscious purple berries were harvested, along with other fruit, in midsummer to fall and stored in a partly dried or frozen state.
 Chokecherries mixed with fat and suet and pounded into the meat of buffalo became pemmican, a staple food eaten by Native Indians during journeys and long winters.
-Today the chokecherry fruit is used to make jam and syrup prized as a gourmet treat.
-Chokecherry bushes still grow wild in prairie ravines and remain one of the most important plants for
+Today, the chokecherry fruit is used to make jam and syrup prized as a gourmet treat.
+Chokecherry bushes still grow wild in prairie ravines and remain one of the most important plants for wildlife food and shelter.

 Corn

 Native Americans used corn for a myriad of purposes, including exfoliation.
-They rubbed ground corn on their skin before ceremonies, to rid the body of impurities.
+They rubbed ground corn on their skin before ceremonies to rid the body of impurities.
 But their skin benefited in other ways.
 Not only does it remove dead skin cells, but it also leaves behind minerals and vitamins that help the skin.

 Juniper